bigsol/Create-your-first-ML-model/README.md

 model = tf.keras.Sequential([keras.layers.Dense(units=1, input_shape=[1])])
 ```
 Next, write the code to compile your neural network.
 When you do so, you need to specify two functions—a `loss` and an `optimizer`.

+In this example, you know that the relationship between the numbers is Y=2X-1.